-Event number Message, cause and corrective measures 10254 A QUALIFIED PERSON [Interface]: duplex mode goes to [Full / Half] The duplex mode (data transfer mode) has changed.
+Event number Message, cause and corrective measures 10254 ▲ QUALIFIED PERSON [Interface]: duplex mode goes to [Full / Half] The duplex mode (data transfer mode) has changed.
 The cause for the status [Half] can be a defective plug, a defective cable or the pulling or plugging of the network connector.
-Corrective measures if the status is [Half]: • Ensure that with an Ethernet connection, the network cable and the network connector are not damaged and that the network connectors are correctly plugged.
+Corrective measures if the status is [Half]: Ensure that with an Ethernet connection, the network cable and the network connector are not damaged and that the network connectors are correctly plugged.
 Ensure that the DHCP server (router) and any network switches are signalizing correct operation.
-10255 A QUALIFIED PERSON [Interface]: Network load OK The network load has returned to a normal range after being busy.
+10255 ▲ QUALIFIED PERSON [Interface]: Network load OK The network load has returned to a normal range after being busy.
 10282 [User group]-Login via [protocol] locked After several incorrect login attempts, login has been blocked for a limited time.
 In this case, the User login will be blocked for 15 minutes, the Grid Guard login for 12 hours.
-Grid Guard login for 12 hours.
-10283 Grid Guard login for 12 hours.
-Corrective measures: 10283 Grid Guard login for 12 hours.
 Corrective measures: Wait until the given time has expired and then retry login.
-10283 Grid Guard login for 12 hours.
-Corrective measures: Wait until the given time has expired and then retry login.
-QUALIFIED PERSON 10283 Grid Guard login for 12 hours.
-Corrective measures: • Wait until the given time has expired and then retry login.
-A QUALIFIED PERSON WLAN module faulty
+10283 ▲ QUALIFIED PERSON WLAN module faulty The WLAN module integrated in the inverter is defective.
+Corrective measures: Contact the Service (see Section 14, page 96).

-Event number Message, cause and corrective measures 10284 A QUALIFIED PERSON No WLAN connection possible The inverter does not currently have a WLAN connection to the selected net- work.
-Corrective measures: • Ensure that the SSID, the WLAN password and the encryption method have been entered correctly.
+Event number Message, cause and corrective measures 10284 ▲ QUALIFIED PERSON No WLAN connection possible The inverter does not currently have a WLAN connection to the selected network.
+Corrective measures: Ensure that the SSID, the WLAN password and the encryption method have been entered correctly.
 The encryption method is specified by your WLAN router or WLAN Access Point and can be changed there.
 Ensure that the WLAN router or WLAN Access Point is in range and is signalizing correct operation.
 If this message is displayed often, improve the WLAN connection by using a WLAN repeater.
 10285 WLAN connection established Connection to the selected WLAN network has been established.
-10286 A QUALIFIED PERSON WLAN connection lost The inverter has lost WLAN connection to the selected network.
+10286 ▲ QUALIFIED PERSON WLAN connection lost The inverter has lost WLAN connection to the selected network.
 Corrective measures: Ensure that the WLAN router or WLAN Access Point is still active.
 Ensure that the WLAN router or WLAN Access Point is in range and is signalizing correct operation.
 If this message is displayed often, improve the WLAN connection by using a WLAN repeater.
 10339 Webconnect enabled The Webconnect function has been activated.
 10340 Webconnect disabled The Webconnect function has been deactivated.
 10341 Webconnect error: no connection No connection to Sunny Portal possible.
 Corrective measures: Ensure that the Internet connection is working properly.
-Ensure that the Webconnect function is activated. • Ensure that the network cable at the inverter is correctly connected.
+Ensure that the Webconnect function is activated.
+Ensure that the network cable at the inverter is correctly connected.